 !!Has Examples Of:

-* BodyDouble: Who refuse to admit he's fake.
-And later die on the same day as history know Napoleon to have died.
+* BodyDouble: Who refuses to admit he's a fake and ends up dying on the same day history records Napoleon as having died.

-* ForegoneConclusion: We know that history know Napoleon to have died in exile without ever escaping.
-The beginning of the film even underscore this.
-So we know from square one that the protagonist will never manage to start his new revolution, or even be accepted as the real Napoleon.
+* ForegoneConclusion: We know that, historically, Napoleon died in exile without ever escaping.
+The beginning of the film even underscores this.
+So we know from the start that the protagonist will never manage to start his new revolution, or even be accepted as the real Napoleon.

 * NoMereWindmill: The protagonist is the real Napoleon, but gets mistaken for one of the many lunatics believing themselves to be Napoleon.

-* PrinceAndPauper: The emperor and his BodyDouble, switching time for an extended time.
+* PrinceAndPauper: The emperor and his BodyDouble switch places for an extended time.

 * RagsToRiches: While Napoleon is trying to rebuild his conspiracy, he also has a civilian life to live.

 * WindmillPolitical: The entire premise of the plot is that Napoleon and his followers have an incorrect-bordering-on-delusional belief that the people love their former emperor and would gladly rise up to put him back on the throne.
 Justified in that the ''first'' time Napoleon escaped from exile, that's pretty much exactly what did happen.